zhieuproz/R-D-Project/wp-content/plugins/contact-form-add/readme.txt

 * Conditional Logic for Email Notifications.
 * Create interactive contact forms that react to user’s actions.
 * Dynamically show, hide, or change the value of contact form fields.
-* Add Multiple notifications for one form.
+* Add Multiple notifications for one contact form.
 * Form settings to setup your form.
 * Flexible field types.
 * Insert your contact form anywhere.
 * Ajax based contact forms.
 * Design your contact forms easily.
-* Customizable design.
+* Customizable Contact Form design.
 * Contact form 7 like features

 = <a href='http://web-settler.com/form-builder/' > Available AddOns </a> =

 = Google Captcha =

-Google Captcha Premium AddOn for securing your contact Forms from spamming and brute forces of the dark side.
+Google Captcha Premium AddOn for securing your contact Forms from spamming and brute force.
+This is the largest problem a Contact form should solve and take proper measures to prevent spam.
+Contact form plugin comes by default with a honeypot field and will save alot of your time.

 = MailChimp Integration =

-Send your entries to MailChimp or add a simple check box in your contact form to increase mailchimp subscribers.
+Sync your contact form submissions with mailchimp and gain more subscribers directly.
+It is a great tool for people who need to continuously follow back with newsletters and offers for their customer.
+Contact form plugin solves this problem by adding a simple check box to your contact form, When the visitor selects it you will get a new subscriber as well.

 = Contact Form Designer =

-Why add white boring forms when you can add colors.
-Contact Form plugin offers complete flexibility to create your own designs for contact forms.
+Mostly contact form uses the themes styling and some times it is not good enough or you want your contact form for specific needs which require custom styling, Contact form solves this problem by giving you a visual form designer which allows you to design all elements of your contact form.

 = Contact Form Entries =

-Contact form stores all form submissions in Database so you can view,edit or delete them.
-Entries also allow you to export your contact form submissions.
+Contact form stores all form submissions in Database so you can view,edit or delete them at anytime.
+Contact form entries also allow you to export your contact form submissions in csv format.

 = Export Submissions =